Adjunct Major - 10 units

 The SHC program offers an adjunct major, meaning that students who major in SHC must also fulfill the requirements of a departmental major.
 Students interested should speak with the Director of Undergraduate Studies (DUS) to discuss the program and develop a theme based upon their interests.
-They should then complete a Major Declaration Form which is located on the WCAS Undergraduate Studies and Advising website under the heading Declaring a Weinberg College Major or Minor (scroll down) and email it to the DUS.
+They should then complete a Major Declaration Form which is located on the WCAS Undergraduate Studies and Advising website under the heading Choosing and Declaring a Major and email it to the DUS.
 Students will need to complete ten (10) courses that match their interests, selected from the list of approved courses.

 - Students must take three (3) of the following core courses including at least one (1) from each list below:

 |Hist 275-1 - History of Early Modern Science and Medicine||Phil 268 - Ethics and the Environment|